 Despite the progress, the fisheries sector is particularly lagging behind the move towards greater financial transparency compared to other sectors.
-For instance, the
+For instance, the Extractive Industries Transparency Initiative (EITI) was launched in 2002 to facilitate

-144 Oxfam.
+0xfam.
 First crisis, then catastrophe.
-(12 April 2022). https://oi-files-d8-prod.s3.eu-west-2.amazonaws.com/s3fs-public/2022-04/Oxfam%20briefing%20-%20First%20Crisis%20Then%20Catastrophe_0.pdf
+(12 April 2022). https://oi-files-d8-prod.s3.eu-west-2.amazonaws.com/s3fs-public/2022-04/0xfam%20briefing%20-%20First%20Crisis%20Then%20Catastrophe_0.pdf